 We are encouraging, when appropriate, instruction to occur outside.
 When teaching outside, students should carry their own personal items with them and wash/sanitize their hands when exiting and again upon return.
 We also are encouraging:

-- □ Windows opened whenever possible. - Limited restroom passes due to capacity and spacing issues. - Physical distancing should be maintained in open or common areas, such as hallways, stairwells, gyms, and playgrounds.
+ırıg and again upon return.
+We also are encouraging.
+Windows opened whenever possible.
+Limited restroom passes due to capacity and spacing issues.
+Physical distancing should be maintained in open or common areas, such as hallways, stairwells, gyms, and playgrounds.